Madusha2004/Madusha2004/README.md

 # Madusha Kolambage

-Computer Science undergraduate at IIT Sri Lanka (University of Westminster, London)
+Computer Science undergraduate at IIT Sri Lanka (University of Westminster, London).
 Interested in machine learning, statistical modelling, and AI research.
-I enjoy working close to the fundamentals; understanding why models work,
-not just how to use them.
+I enjoy working close to the fundamentals; understanding why models work, not just how to use them.

 ---